Altitude headache. | Canada Hyperbarics Skip to main content

 What They Found

 High altitude headache is defined as a headache appearing within 24 hours after ascent to 2,500 m or higher, which can occur in isolation or as part of acute mountain sickness.
-If symptoms are ignored, more serious conditions like high altitude cerebral edema or death may ensue.
-The pathophysiology is speculated to involve hypoxemia-induced intracranial vasodilation and subsequent cerebral edema, with various preventive measures and pharmacological interventions available.
+If symptoms are ignored, more serious conditions like high altitude cerebral oedema or death may ensue.
+The pathophysiology is speculated to involve hypoxemia-induced intracranial vasodilation and subsequent cerebral oedema, with various preventive measures and pharmacological interventions available.

 Canadian Relevance